ipfs/ipfs-docs/docs/concepts/bitswap.md

 # Bitswap

 Bitswap is a core module of IPFS for exchanging blocks of data.
 It directs the requesting and sending of blocks to and from other peers in the network.
-It is a message based protocol, wherein all messages contain wantlists or blocks.
+Bitswap is a _message-based protocol_ where all messages contain [wantlists](#wantlist) or blocks.
 Bitswap has a [Go implementation](https://github.com/ipfs/go-bitswap) and a [JavaScript implementation](https://github.com/ipfs/js-ipfs-bitswap).

 Bitswap has two main jobs:
-- to acquire blocks requested by the client from the network
+- to acquire blocks requested by the client from the network.
-- to send blocks in its possession to other peers who want them
+- to send blocks in its possession to other peers who want them.

 ### Wantlist